Mineeagle/runny/README.md

 - Add two new languages
     - Brainfuq support, using a python interpreter
     - Markdown
+- Show a message when a file cannot be executed

 1.3.0
 - Add [runnyhelp](./help/runnyhelp.md) as a help document; accessible using `> help runnyhelp`